-The Caroe family have owned Vann for over 100 years.
+The Caroe family have lived at Vann for over 112 years.
 The house is steeped in history with additions to the original timber-framed 16th century house in every century, the most recent in 1907 by W.D.Caröe.
 Occupied in the 15th and 17th centuries by the mayors of Guildford, ownership has been traced from 1180 to the present day.

 The unique Water Garden by Gertrude Jekyll in 1911 links a succession of small ponds fed by the cascade from the quarter-acre pond, dredged in 2017, crossed by stone paths and bridges banked with lush vegetation and 1,500 water-loving plants supplied by Miss Jekyll from her Munstead nursery.
 The stream flows down to a wild White Garden, a blanket of snowdrops in February succeeded by narcissi, white fritillaries and martagon lilies, before disappearing into the coppiced woodland beyond.